grevian/palworld-ondemand/README.md

 - A domain name with a public DNS provided by Route 53; there is no need to register the domain through Route 53.
 - The creation of a Route53 zone must be completed for the domain name you own.
 [DNS served from Route 53].
 - Palworld client
-- AWS Chatbot already integrated with Slack.
+- AWS Chatbot integrated with Slack.
 [Get started with Slack]

 ## Diagram